 ‘A voice came from the cloud, saying, “This is my beloved son, with whom I am well pleased: listen to him’.
 Alleluia

 Deacon Douglas MacMillan

-People by sending to them the light of your Holy Spirit:
+to be the life and light of your Church:

 who is alive and reigns with you,